Hand puppet: Simple hand puppets

 The simplest hand puppets are those with few or no moving parts.
-They can be stiff, made from a hard plastic, or more flexible, made from fabric, possibly with some stuffing and attached decorations for eyes, nose, and so on.
-The mouth may be a mere decoration that does not open and close, or the thumb may enter a separate pocket from the rest of the fabric and so simulate a mandible, allowing the puppet to talk.
+They can be stiff, made from a hard plastic, or more flexible, made from fabric.
+They typically include some stuffing and attached decorations for eyes, nose, mouth etc. The mouth may be a mere decoration that does not open and close, or the thumb may enter a separate pocket from the rest of the fabric and will simulate a mandible, allowing the puppet to talk.

 Simple hand puppets are usually not much larger than the hand itself.
-A sock puppet is a particularly simple type of hand puppet made from a sock.
+A sock puppet is a particularly simple type of hand puppet made from a sock slid onto a hand.
 A glove puppet is slightly more complex, with an internal division for fingers allowing independent manipulation of a character's arms.
 The unconsumed hand of the puppeteer is usually concealed from the audience to maintain the illusion of the puppet.

 Simple hand puppets, especially popular licensed characters, are sometimes distributed as children toys or party favors.
-Children usually like to experiment in play with a puppet creating voices and movements and in many cases staging a strictly private performance.
-Some uses of this type of puppetry are found in shows like Kukla, Fran, and Ollie and the Neighborhood of Make-Believe segments of Mister Rogers' Neighborhood.
+Some uses of this type of puppetry are found in shows like Kukla, Fran and Ollie and the Neighborhood of Make-Believe segments of Mister Rogers' Neighborhood.